DucManhPhan/DucManhPhan.github.io/_posts/2019-09-30-Understanding-configuration-with-webpack-and-babel.md

     - @babel/preset-react

-        Because the syntax of React will be understood by other browsers, so we need Babel to transpile React code ```JSX``` to Javascript.
+        In order that the syntax of React will be understood by other browsers, so we need Babel to transpile React code ```JSX``` to Javascript.

         ```js
         npm install --save-dev @babel/preset-react